rhmodding/Tickompiler/docs/engines.rst

 ============

 This page contains documentation for game engines.
-Game engines have sets of game-specific Tickflow operations starting at ``0x100``, as well as subroutines/macros.
+Game engines have sets of game-specific Tickflow operations starting at ``0x100``, as well as subroutines.
 Game engines can be loaded in remixes and rhythm games using the ``engine`` operation.

 .. contents:: Table of Contents
    :depth: 2